zmievsa/cadwyn/docs/reference.md

 ## Enums

+All of the following instructions affect only code generation.

 ### Adding enum members

 Note that adding enum members **can** be a breaking change unlike adding optional fields to a schema.
 For example, if I return a list of entities, each of which has some type, and I add a new type -- then my client's code is likely to break.